 If watching someone else give you a pep talk isn't your style, you can always talk to yourself.
-The practice might sound crazy (and it might even feel crazy at first), but positive self-talk has been shown to not only help increase confidence, but also leads to a plethora of health benefits, including better heart health and increased immune function.
+The practice might sound crazy (and it might even feel crazy at first), but positive self-talk has been shown to not only help decrease nervousness and increase confidence, but also leads to a plethora of health benefits, including better heart health and increased immune function.

-A key to successful use of positive self-talk is to distance yourself from the compliments and kindness.
+A key to successful use of positive self-talk motivators is to distance yourself from the compliments and kindness.
 According to the findings in this University of Michigan study, talking to yourself in the first person — using the word I, I am strong, I am powerful — causes more stress, while reciting your mantras in the third person will help you gain the most benefit: Anna is strong.
 Anna is powerful.
 Anna is going to crush this interview!
 By creating distance between yourself and the affirmation, it allows you to see yourself as you really are, free of the influence of negative self-perception.
 This strategy works for some of the most successful people in the world; in fact, the University of Michigan psychologists who conducted the study were inspired to do so when they noticed NBA superstar LeBron James using the same self-talk technique.

 If you find your imagination lacking with where to start on positive self-talk, these references provide fantastic jumping off points.
 Repeat these mantras in the days, hours, and even minutes leading up to your job interview — and just remember to swap the 'I' for your own name!

-13 Morning Mantras That Can Make You Feel More Attractive and Confident: These mantras help you embrace mindsets that encourage the formation of an attractive attitude.
+13 Morning Mantras That Can Make You Feel More Attractive and Confident: These mantras and quotes help you embrace mindsets that encourage the formation of an attractive attitude.
 These mantras also help cultivate the exact energy you want to project as you head into an interview where you want to be viewed as competent and likable.

 5 Positive Affirmations To Help You Smash That Job Interview: Glassdoor has created a set of affirmations tailored specifically for job-interview situations, directly addressing the experience of being a candidate.

-Go forth and conquer your interview!
+Go forth and conquer your job interview!

 Still feeling like you need interview help, no matter how many times you meditate on self-love mantras?
 Our interview coaches are here to help.